NikoJunttila/pythoniconcompiler/README.md

 # pythoniconcompiler
-Compile huge icon sets in to smaller sets atm to test you probably need to download python, tkinter, pillow
+Compile huge icon sets in to smaller sets to test you probably need to download python, tkinter, pillow